Saint Andrew's Society of the State of New York Scholarship

 Scholars are expected to send to the Society at least two informal written reports, one in the first semester and the other in the second, addressing their personal and educational experiences during their time in the United States.

-You may also request an application from Scholarships and Student Funding Services.
+You can also request an application from the Scholarships and Financial Support Team.

-Applicants should also arrange for references from two academic referees to be submitted on the appropriate referee form.
+Applicants should also arrange for references from two academic refereees to be submitted by using the reference form below for each reference.